mph-/lcapy/doc/schematics.rst

 --------------

-Voltage label positions are controlled with the `^` and `_` attributes.
-The `^` attribute positions the label above the component and the `_` attribute positions the label below the component.
+Voltage label positions are controlled with the `^` and `_` modifiers.
+The `^` modifier positions the label above the component and the `_` modifier positions the label below the component.
 For example,

 .. literalinclude:: examples/schematics/voltage_labels1.sch